 Admission to the Teacher Education Program is by application directly to the College of Education.
 Admission is competitive and is based on academic achievement in the undergraduate program and on other indications of potential in meeting the program goals.
-Students interested in seeking credentials to teach should contact the College of Education as early in their college career as possible and must attend a Group Information Session on the Teacher Education Program.
+Students interested in seeking credentials to teach should contact the College of Education as early in their college career as possible and are strongly advised to attend a Group Information Session on the Teacher Education Program.
 Group Information Sessions are offered throughout the academic year.
-At these Sessions, students are informed of the features and requirements of the program.
-Students are advised of the required Minimum Performance Standards and are asked to apprise the department of requests for accommodations.
-UMW students who are interested in the Teacher Education Program should attend one of these Group Information Sessions as soon as possible.
-Prospective transfer students who are interested in the Teacher Education Program are also encouraged to attend one of these Group Information Sessions.
+At these sessions, students are informed of the features and requirements of the program.
+Students are advised of the required Minimum Performance Standards and are asked to apprise the department of requests for accommodations.Current UMW students and prospective transfer students who are interested in the Teacher Education Program should attend one of these Group Information Sessions.